NiklasTrippler/LmComponents/CONTRIBUTING.md

 This project follows specific design principles to make it easy for AI assistants to work with:

 1. **Clear Documentation**: Every component has both quick reference and detailed docs
-2. **Simple Navigation**: Notebook uses standard HTML links, no SPA complexity
+2. **Simple Navigation**: Storybook uses standard HTML links, no SPA complexity
 3. **Isolated Examples**: Each component demo on separate page
 4. **Explicit Dependencies**: Component.Md files clearly list what each component uses
 5. **Consistent Structure**: All components follow same file/folder patterns